 Groupon is one of the most popular and well-established e-commerce services that connects the users with local services.
-The company ties up with the local business and stores in order to offer the services to users with benefits or discount prices.
+The company ties up with the local business and stores in order to offer services to users with benefits or discount prices.
 The user can access the nearest shop for the required service with a decent discount and special deals.

-The Groupon app also has a vast community of users that is growing with higher pace every day.
+The Groupon app also has a vast community of users that is growing at higher pace every day.
 This is the primary reason for the company to choose Node.js that could give stable and robust support to the app.

 Above are a few examples of big organizations relying on Node.js for their app, and there are so many others in the market as well.
 These big brands are using the best technology in order to enhance the performance, scalability, and productivity of their apps.
 In case you have any queries or suggestions regarding the Node.js app, let us know via comments.